GuyARoss/Summarizer.Net/README.md

 ### Summarizers
 ----------------------------------
 ### Text Rank
-Uses the [TextRank algorithm](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) to vectorize keywords in order by frequency to graph statements with respect to the vectorization to summarize text.
+Uses the [TextRank algorithm](https://web.eecs.umich.edu/~mihalcea/papers/mihalcea.emnlp04.pdf) to vectorize keywords in order by frequency with respect to the vectorization to summarize text.

 #### Basic Usage